 Xometry Inc., an online marketplace used by thousands of manufacturers to buy and sell manufacturing services, is telling current and future investors that its financial future looks solid.

-In the company’s just-posted September financial presentation, which features numbers for the second quarter ended June 30 and some sales projects for the full year, Q2 revenue grew year over by 45.6% to $50.6 million from $34.8 million in Q2 2020.
+In the company’s just-posted September financial presentation, which features numbers for the second quarter ended June 30 and some sales projections for the full year, Q2 revenue grew year over by 45.6% to $50.6 million from $34.8 million in Q2 2020.
 For the full year, Xometry, which made its debut as a public company in June, is projecting sales to range from $207.5 million $211.5 million, an increase of about 50% over 2020.

 Xometry’s Q2 gross profit was $11.9 million compared with $8.3 million in the second quarter of 2020.
 “We had a strong Q2 with as we continue to see rapid adoption of our marketplace by both buyers and sellers,” says CEO Randy Altschuler.